ccs282/adv_env_econ_24/assignment/README.md

 Please employ a **citation and referencing style** that uses author-year in-text citations (e.g., "Lastname1 et al., 2024") and a full reference list at the end of the document, such as APA (e.g., see [here](https://files.taylorandfrancis.com/tf_APA.pdf)).
 Make sure you are consistent.

+You will find a list of grading criteria [below the instructions](#grading-criteria).

 ### Instructions for the modelling track

 For the project work, you should familiarise yourself with an existing extension of a simple IAM, implement it in Mimi and alter the model based on an original research idea.
 It can be a simple idea, but it has to go beyond what the authors of the reference paper already did.